 Top Machine Learning Interview Questions and Answers

-Let us now dive into machine learning interview questions that are asked in most machine learning interviews:
+Let us now dive into machine learning interview questions that you may expect in most machine learning interviews:

 Answer: Machine learning is the ability of a machine to learn and identify patterns by itself, just like a human brain.
 Machines are fed with data sets and algorithms to build and train models to produce highly accurate outcomes.